mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-You may remember that the `currencyConverter.convertUsdToEur(amount)` statement throws an exception in case of a negative or `null` amount.
 As we may expect, we also have a builder function to convert a computation in the `ResultRaise` context to a `Result<A>` object.
 It's called `result`, and it's defined as:

 ```kotlin
 // Arrow Kt Library